ghurault/lvc_stan/README.md

 The two models notably implement a Cauchy regularisation on the alpha matrix (matrix of competition rates).
 The regularisation could be changed to a Gaussian distribution (cf. ridge regularisation), Laplace (cf. lasso regularisation) or to the Horseshoe distribution.

 ## Results

-Coefficients estimates for the different models (and those estimated in the paper) are given below:

 ![coefficient estimates](results.jpg)